 The other day a new friend asked, “Do you miss your old job?”

 Perhaps the fact that I’d just looked up from the latest round of doom and gloom on the financial headlines front (oh, Brexit…) led me to a different response this time around.
-This poor person was subsequently subjected to my tale the month that was September, 2008.
-To date, strictly in terms of stress, the worst month of my professional life.
+This poor person was subsequently subjected to my tale of the longest month of my life: September 2008.

-He ignored me as he walked through the office, the 1/4 inch of water still trapped in the carpet squelching under his feet, dodging the remains of a number of ceiling tiles which had absorbed as much dirty rain water as the could before the bloat compelled them to fall to the floor and explode.
+He ignored me as he walked through the office, the 1/4 inch of water trapped in the carpet squelching under his feet, dodging the remains of a number of ceiling tiles which had absorbed as much dirty rainwater as the could before the bloat compelled them to fall to the floor and explode.
 The CFO still talking in my ear, my landlord raised the bottle of mildew cleaner and gave a couple of perfunctory squirts before he turned, still ignoring me, and headed back towards the door.
 I cupped the phone and cried out to him.
-He at last acknowledged my presence by turning and stating, “That outta do it.”
+He, at last, acknowledged my presence by turning and stating, “That outta do it.”